7 Sept 2018

 - Table: Performance of Hong Kong Jewellery Exports (Imitation jewellery)

-- Table: List of Selected Trade Fairs (Jewellery)
+- Table: List of Some Major Trade Fairs (Jewellery)

 - Hong Kong's jewellery industry is dominated by the precious jewellery sector.
 Its development has been facilitated by the expansion of the local market, including sales to tourists.